eduvpn/eduvpn-common/README.md

 This repository contains a Go library with functions that all EduVPN clients can use.
 The goal is to let EduVPN clients link against this library and gradually merge more common logic between EduVPN clients into this repository.

-cgo is used to build the Go library into a shared dynamic library.
+[cgo](https://pkg.go.dev/cmd/cgo) is used to build the Go library into a shared dynamic library.
 Wrappers will be written using some FFI framework for each language used in EduVPN clients to easily interface with the library.

 ## Functionality

 Currently, only verification of signatures on files from `disco.eduvpn.org` is supported.
 For now, these files have to be downloaded by the caller.

+⚠️ The caller has to extract the timestamp from the file (JSON `"v"` tag), save it, and pass it to the Verify function the next time that they call it.
+This prevents a rollback of a previous file.
+This functionality may be integrated into the library in the future.

 ## Requirements